Electric bikes: the rules

 In Great Britain, if you’re 14 or over you don’t need a licence to ride electric bikes that meet certain requirements, and they don’t need to be registered, taxed or insured.

 Electric bikes meeting the requirements are called ‘electrically assisted pedal cycles’ (EAPCs).
-They can be 2-wheeled bicycles, tandems or tricycles.
+They can have two or more wheels (for example, bicycles or tricycles).

 The requirements are:

 - the bike must have pedals that can be used to propel it

 - the electric motor shouldn’t be able to propel the bike when it’s travelling more than 15.5mph